vvksrma/vvksrma.github.io/content/authors/admin/_index.md

 ## About Me

 Pursuing my second year of Bachelor of Engineering in Computer Science & Engineering at <u>Institute of Engineering & Technology, Agra</u>.
-Driven by curiosity and a passion for exploring new technologies, I am committed to making a meaningful impact in the tech world.
+Driven by curiosity and a passion for exploring new technologies.

+I am committed to making a meaningful impact in the tech world.
 Always eager to learn, collaborate, and turn innovative ideas into practical solutions.
 Let’s connect and grow together!